Dear reader of ADxS.org, please excuse the disruption.

 1. Automatic and controlled attention

 The model of intrinsic and extrinsic motivation roughly correlates with the distinction between automatic (passive) attention and directed attention.
-Automatic attention is triggered in particular by novel stimuli (unknown or unexpected in a particular environment) and signal stimuli (usually emotional: familiar and even expectable, but critical stimuli for the individual, such as food, mating partners or danger).
+Automatic attention is triggered in particular by novel stimuli (unfamiliar or unexpected in a particular environment) and signal stimuli (usually emotional: familiar and even expectable, but critical stimuli for the individual, such as food, mating partners or danger).
 The automatic attention mechanisms are unconscious and stimulus-driven (bottom-up)1 and appear to be located in the brain region of the ACC2

 2. Attention problems in ADHD are located in the PFC

-Inattention in ADHD is primarily caused by the dlPFC.4 In ADHD, functions in the PFC and in cortical and subcortical regions closely connected to it are weaker, particularly in the right hemisphere of the brain.5
+Inattention in ADHD is primarily caused by the dlPFC.4 In ADHD, functions in the PFC and in cortical and subcortical regions closely connected to it are weaker, particularly in the right hemisphere of the brain.5 The thinner the cortex, the greater the symptoms of inattention in ADHD.6

 While the dlPFC harbors the working memory (sustained attention and executive problems = problem-solving behavior) (see Neurophysiological correlates of working memory problems in ADHD) Selective attention (above: “automatic” attention) is probably modulated by a cortico-striato-thalamo-cortical loop that originates in the dorsal anterior cingulate cortex (dACC) and projects to the striatum, then to the thalamus and back to the dACC.
-Inefficient activation of the dACC can lead to symptoms typical of ADHD,6 such as
+Inefficient activation of the dACC can lead to symptoms typical of ADHD,7 such as

 • Too little attention to detail